Terms and Conditions of Purchase for Goods and Services

 15.4 Rights Unaffected: Termination of the Contract for any reason will not affect any rights of either party against the other which accrued prior to the time of the termination or the provisions of the Contract which expressly or by their nature survive termination.

 16. INTELLECTUAL PROPERTY

 16.1 Background IP: All intellectual property rights held by a party prior to entry into the Contract, or developed by a party independently of the Contract, remains the property of that party (as relevant).

 16.2 IP owned by Purchaser: Subject to clause 16.1, any intellectual property created by the Supplier in connection with the supply of the Goods, or performance of the Services, belongs to the Purchaser.
 The Supplier hereby assigns (or will procure such assignment) to the Purchaser of the Supplier’s entire right, title and interest in any such intellectual property.

-17.4 Governing Law: The Contract will be governed by and construed in accordance with the laws of New South Wales.
-The parties submit to the non-exclusive jurisdiction of the courts of New South Wales.
+18.4 Governing Law: The Contract will be governed by and construed in accordance with the laws of Queensland.
+The parties submit to the non-exclusive jurisdiction of the courts of Queensland.

-17.8 Waiver: A party to the Contract may waive any term of the Contract at any time and will notify the other party in writing of any waiver.
+18.8 Waiver: A party to the Contract may waive any right or remedy it has under the Contract at any time and will notify the other party in writing of any waiver.